Watch as Plane Dodges Traffic During Emergency Landing on Highway - NewsBreak

 Watch as Plane Dodges Traffic During Emergency Landing on Highway

 This had to have been a bit scary.
 Watch as a plane makes an emergency landing on a highway in North Carolina.
-The footage...gator995.com
+The footage was...krocnews.com

 This had to have been a bit scary.
 Watch as a plane makes an emergency landing on a highway in North Carolina.
-The footage...gator995.com
+The footage was...krocnews.com

 Comments / 0